Counting Components of Hurwitz Spaces: Introduction

 \subsubsection{Number-theoretic meaning.}

-The growth of the number of connected components of Hurwitz spaces is related to the distribution of field extensions of $\mathbb{F}_q(T)$ with a given Galois group, cf. \autocite{EVW,EVW2,ETW}.
-In \autocite[Theorem 8.8]{ETW23}, the Gelfand-Kirillov dimension of the ring of components, whose value follows \footnote{ See also the finer result \autocite[Theorem 5.1.4]{SegThese} which computes the dimension of each stratum in a specific stratification of the ring of components. } from \Cref{thmitem:comp-asymp-aff}, appears in the upper bound for the count of certain field extensions of $\mathbb{F}_q(T)$.
-More precisely, the log-exponent $d$ in the upper bounds is equal to the maximal splitting number of a subgroup of~$G$.
+The growth of the number of connected components of Hurwitz spaces is related to the distribution of field extensions of $\mathbb{F}_q(T)$ with a given Galois group, cf.~\cite{EVW,EVW2,ETW}.
+In \cite[Theorem~8.8]{ETW}, the Gelfand--Kirillov dimension of the ring of components, whose value follows \footnote{ See also the finer result \cite[Theorem~5.1.4]{SegThese} which computes the dimension of each stratum in a specific stratification of the ring of components. } from \Cref{thmitem:comp-asymp-aff}, appears in the upper bound for the count of certain field extensions of $\mathbb{F}_q(T)$.
+More precisely, the log-exponent $d$ in the upper bounds equals the maximal splitting number of a subgroup of~$G$.

-We want to clarify the following point: the fact that this computation involves invariants computed in the subgroups of~$G$, and not only in $G$, is \emph{not} just an artifact of the fact that we are looking at morphisms from an absolute Galois group into $G$ without requiring surjectivity (i.e., including non-connected $G$-covers, corresponding on the algebraic side to étale $G$-algebras over $\mathbb{F}_q$ that are not fields), which obviously leads to overcounting.
+We want to clarify the following point: the fact that this computation involves invariants computed in the subgroups of~$G$, and not only in $G$, is \emph{not} just an artifact of the fact that we are looking at group homomorphisms from an absolute Galois group into $G$ without requiring surjectivity (i.e., including non-connected $G$-covers, corresponding on the algebraic side to étale $\mathbb{F}_q(T)$-algebras which are not fields), which obviously leads to overcounting.
 Indeed, there is another reason: if one wants to count all $G$-extensions of~$\mathbb{F}_q(T)$ (and not just regular extensions), it is necessary to take some of the covers which are not geometrically connected into account, as an extension $F|\mathbb{F}_q(T)$ with Galois group~$G$ may have a smaller ``geometrical Galois group'' --- i.e., the compositum $F\,\bar{\mathbb{F}_q}(T)$, as an extension of~$\bar{\mathbb{F}_q}(T)$, may have a proper subgroup of~$G$ as its Galois group.
 The approach where one counts only those covers which are geometrically connected certainly ensures that these covers are connected over~$\mathbb{F}_q$ whenever they are defined over $\mathbb{F}_q$, but it also leads to undercounting.